SAK74/my-new-dishes/README.md

 Data input is controlled and verificated about requred & validate entries.
 After confirmed with user data is sending with REST API to target server and is displayed response result with possibility review history of sended orders.

-Modified handled input data with react-final-form.
+Modified input data handle with react-final-form.